mencySK/VacationHireInc/README.md

+UPDATE 2: My azure subscription has been resumed so now the hosted version can be used.

 UPDATE: Azure has disabled my subscription without notice and you won't be able to access the host.
 I sent a support request and i am waiting for their reply.